jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Accept First.** The first step towards getting somewhere is to accept where you are.
 Next is deciding that you are not going to stay where you are.
 After that comes the plan.

 - **Learn from experience**.
 There is really no substitute for experience.
 You don’t know what you don’t know.
 You can read stacks of books, get mentors, take courses, or make the perfect plan.
 You'll still yourself making mistakes.
 It’s only when the mistake stings you properly that you learn and don’t forget.
 The best and quickest way to learn is through experience.
+There is a difference between seeing a picture of a snake and having a live snake thrown on your lap.
+It is not that you can't learn from other people's experience.
+It is just that you learn best from your own experience.

 - **Do the right thing.** No matter what don't compromise on your ethics.
 You would not repent it.

+- **Do what's good for you.** If Coinbase can rescind offers for hundreds of people after explicitly saying that they wouldn’t, despite having $6 billion in cash reserves, and Tesla can lay off 10% of it’s workforce. while giving Elon Musk a $23 billion bonus, then you can change your mind after you accept an offer to do what’s best for you.
+Especially if that means accepting a better role.
+Companies take care of themselves.
+You take care of you.

+- **How to find what you love?** Step 1 - Explore widely.
+Find out what is possible.
+Step 2 - Test cheaply.
+Run small, quick experiments.
+Sample things.
+Step 3 - Edit ruthlessly.
+Dive into your favorites.
+Cut everything else.
+Step 4 - Repeat.

+- **Be nice & kind.** Before you are old, attend as many funerals as you can bear, and listen.
+Nobody talks about the departed’s achievements.
+The only thing people will remember is what kind of person you were while you were achieving.
+Also it is hard to cheat an honest & kind man.

+- **Take risks.** The most meaningful things in life come with some level of risk, and if you are always in survival mode, you won’t take them.
+The stakes will seem too high, even if the downside to that risk is capped.

+- **Buy experiences.** Acquiring things will rarely bring you deep satisfaction.
+But acquiring experiences will.

 #### **Mental Models**